 Solidaridad founded the sustainable clothing brand Kuyichi in order to introduce organic cotton to the clothing industry.

 People are indispensable in any enterprise, and garment production is no different.
 The people in factories are vessels of knowledge entrusted to carry out the task of not only producing items, but doing so in a responsible manner.
 We help these people carry out this duty by giving technical support, skills development, capacity building and training on labour rights.

-In many factories in India, workers are often neither aware of their human or labour rights.
-To remedy this issue we, along with various fashion brands, created an innovative solution to this problem in producing a soap opera series focusing on working conditions in Indian factories.
+In many factories in producing countries workers are often neither aware of their human or labour rights.
+To remedy this issue we work with different stakeholders to create innovative solutions to these problems.

 “I am very proud to have been given the opportunity to learn how to act in case of fire and other emergencies.
 Particularly as I will be in the position of helping others by the things I have learned.”